tusharsadhwani/blog/src/pages/post/ast.md

 entering Load
 ```

-To make this output slightly more detailed, let's not just print the class name, but the entire node.
-Since this will output a lot of stuff, let's simplify the source code as well:
+To make this output slightly more detailed, let's not just print the class name, but the entire node:

 ```python
 import ast